tmpstpdwn/Shwal/README.md

     The following are the colorkeys
     `foreground`, `background`, `cursor`, `color0` ... `color15`.

-    The following is an example of a `rofi` color template.
+    The following is an example of a color template.

     ```
     * {